rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

       - [7.6.4.
 Command](#764-command)

 ## 1. Overview
 While seemingly simple, a stopwatch application poses a significant challenge in managing a high volume of rapidly occurring events.
 The implementation updates the stopwatch state every 10 milliseconds during operation, while concurrently handling user interactions.
-To address this demanding event processing requirement, the application leverages a Unidirectional Data Flow (UDF) pattern, ensuring predictable and efficient state management.
+To address this demanding event processing requirement, the application leverages a [Unidirectional Data Flow (UDF)](#74-unidirectional-data-flow-udf) pattern, ensuring predictable and efficient state management.
-Platform-Agnostic Architecture

 ### 1.1 - Platform-Agnostic
 The architecture is designed to be platform-agnostic, promoting code reusability and maintainability across different platforms.
 This design principle was validated by implementing the architecture on both Android and iOS, demonstrating its adaptability and portability.